 Financing a manufactured home

-The FHA offers loans for those who own land and for those who plan to lease the place where the manufactured home will be located.
+The Federal Housing Administration (FHA) insures loans for those who own land and for those who plan to lease the place where the manufactured home will be located.
 The FHA does not directly loan money to borrowers purchasing manufactured homes.
 Instead, loans are offered through approved lenders.